bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ## PowerShell Meets Monty Hall

 Before we look at the code, I want to stress again that this final script is not a *quick-and-dirty* hack; you don't need to do this much work to quickly test something in PowerShell!
 Your PowerShell absolutely doesn't need to be this intricate to work **once**, but if you want something maintainable that will do its job reliably for a long time, then this **is** a good example of why you should use PowerShell.

+Secondly, remember that this is a second teaser, so you shouldn't expect to understand all the details.

+### A Bird's Eye View of the Code

+At the highest level, the code is organised into the following chunks:

+1. The help comments for the script as a whole
+2. The `begin{}` block which is intended for script initialisation
+   1. Define two global variables to store caches of random numbers (more on those shortly)
+   2. Define the helper functions for fetching and then using the caches of random numbers, each function has its own help comment directly above its definition.
+3. The `process{}` block where the script's main body goes
+   1. Validate the parameters
+   2. Run the simulation — first define some variables to count the outcomes, then loop over the code to play the game as often as needed:
+      1. Pick a random door
+      2. Let Monty open one
+      3. Apply each of the three strategies and record the outcomes for all three
+4. Output the accumulated results

 ### Random Considerations